 Slack allows its users to not only work together but communicate more fluidly than ever before.
 It allows users to have centralized task management and delegation, as well as immediate feedback.
 In the age of remote working, these abilities are vital to more businesses and organizations than ever before.
 The apps that are now available for Slack have only increased this potential.

-There are so many Slack apps available, however, that it can be a tricky task to find the ones that best suit your particular working situation.
-To help you make your decision, In this article created by our team at Timezy, we put together a list of the 32 best Slack apps to help you get a sense of what’s out there.
+There are so many Slack apps and integrations available, however, that it can be a tricky task to find the ones that best suit your particular working situation.
+To help you make your decision, in this article created by our team at Timezy, we put together a list of the 32 Slack integrations and apps to help save time while working.

 1) Simple Poll